russmediadigital/Tee-ios-sdk/README.md

 TEE.instance.registerChallengesFor(detailPageId: "uniqueViewID", view: self.view)
 ```

-Than, particular challenges can be triggered by hand, using ID of element, with call:
+Than, particular challenges can be triggered in code, using ID of challenge, with call:

 ```swift
 TEE.instance.fireChallenge(withElementId: ".article-detail.selected .share.facebook")